 4) Board of Deacons and Deaconesses

-The Board of Deacons and Deaconesses shall develop a spiritual plan or course for the church and its ministry, coordinate the plans and work of the church towards that vision, and communicate with the other offices, boards, and committees with respect to that vision.
+A) The Board of Deacons and Deaconesses shall develop a spiritual plan or course for the church and its ministry, coordinate the plans and work of the church towards that vision, and communicate with the other offices, boards, and committees with respect to that vision.
 With the pastor, the board shall minister to the spiritual needs of the church and community, promoting their spiritual welfare.
-Make recommendations to the church regarding reception of applicants to membership and termination thereof.
+The Deacons and & Deaconesses will make recommendations to the church regarding reception of applicants to membership and termination thereof.

 The Trustees shall be responsible for the financial affairs of the church.
 Trustees shall oversee the care and custody of the property of the church, including the proper filing of all papers relating to such property.
 The board shall have no power to buy, sell, mortgage, lease, or transfer property without specific authority from the church by means of a two-thirds vote of the members present at a duly called meeting.
 The Board of Trustees shall present an annual budget for approval at the annual meeting.
 The board shall consist of six elected members with the Treasurer as a non-voting advisory member and one non-voting appointee from the Board of Deacons and Deaconesses.
 Two trustees shall be elected annually.
 The Board of Trustees shall annually select its own chairperson and secretary.
 The board shall meet regularly at least nine times a year.